darlanmendonca/minimalist/README.md

 - React (component)
 - Vue (component)

-The target is implement a webcomponent using only javascript, and easiliy offer their to any framework or anyone.
+The target is implement a webcomponent using only javascript, and easiliy offer their to any framework.

 ### Demo